Joseph Lister

-Joseph Lister, 1st Baron Lister, OM, PC, FRS, FRCSE, FRCPGlas, FRCS (5 April 182710 February 1912) was a British surgeon, medical scientist, experimental pathologist and a pioneer of antiseptic surgery and preventative medicine.
-Joseph Lister revolutionised the craft of surgery in the same manner that John Hunter revolutionised the science of surgery.
+Joseph Lister, 1st Baron Lister, OM, PC, FRS, FRCSE, FRCPGlas, FRCS (5 April 1827 – 10 February 1912) was an English surgeon, medical scientist, experimental pathologist and pioneer of antiseptic surgery and preventive healthcare.
+Lister revolutionised the craft of surgery by the use of close anatomical observation, in the same manner that John Hunter revolutionised the science of surgery.

-From a technical viewpoint, Lister was not an exceptional surgeon, but his research into bacteriology and infection in wounds raised his operative technique to a new plane where his observations, deductions and practices revolutionised surgery throughout the world.
+From a technical viewpoint, Lister was not an exceptional surgeon, but his research into bacteriology and infection in wounds revolutionised surgery throughout the world.

-Lister's contribution to the fields of physiology, pathology and surgery were four-fold.
-He promoted the principle of antiseptic surgical care and wound management while working as a surgeon at the Glasgow Royal Infirmary by successfully introducing phenol (then known as carbolic acid) to sterilise surgical instruments, the patient's skin, sutures, the surgeon's hands and the ward.
-Secondly he researched the role of inflammation and tissue perfusion on the healing of wounds.
-Thirdly, he advanced diagnostic science by the microscopic analysis of specimens.
-Fourthly, he devised elegant strategies to increase the chances of survival after surgery.
-However, his most important contribution was recognising the key principle that underlay the change in surgical practice, namely converting a chance observation into a meaningful application of the scientific principles proposed by Louis Pasteur This was relating Pasteur's germ theory of fermentation to the origin of putrefaction in wounds.
+Lister's contributions were four-fold.
+Firstly, as a surgeon at the Glasgow Royal Infirmary, he introduced carbolic acid (modern-day phenol) as a steriliser for surgical instruments, patients' skins, sutures, surgeons' hands, and wards, promoting the principle of antiseptics.
+Secondly, he researched the role of inflammation and tissue perfusion in the healing of wounds.
+Thirdly, he advanced diagnostic science by analyzing specimens using microscopes.
+Fourthly, he devised strategies to increase the chances of survival after surgery.
+His most important contribution, however, was recognising that putrefaction in wounds is caused by germs, in connection to Louis Pasteur's then-novel germ theory of fermentation.

-Lister's work led to a reduction in post-operative infections and made surgery safer for patients, distinguishing him as the "father of modern surgery".
+Lister's work led to a reduction in post-operative infections and made surgery safer for patients, leading to him being distinguished as the "father of modern surgery".

 Early life

 Lister was born to a prosperous, educated Quaker family in the village of Upton, then near but now in London, England.
 He was the fourth child and second son of four sons and three daughters born to gentleman scientist and wine merchant Joseph Jackson Lister and school assistant Isabella Lister née Harris.
-On 14 July 1818, the couple were married in a ceremony in Ackworth, West Yorkshire.
+The couple married in a ceremony held in Ackworth, West Yorkshire on 14 July 1818.